25 Business Continuity Statistics You Need to Know

 The business continuity management program solutions market is booming, with a 2023 valuation of $1.478 billion.
 As the market has grown and become more competitive, it has helped bring down business continuity pricing and make it more accessible to smaller organizations.

 However, for business continuity to truly make a difference, companies must be willing to invest in their security.
-According to a recent survey, 21% of businesses downsized their IT staff over the past year, and 62% reduced their IT budgets.
-Experts suggest taking the opposite approach, increasing security spending to 10 to 15% of the total IT budget to cover security programs, compliance, and business continuity.
+According to a recent survey, 21% of businesses downsized their IT staff over the prior year, and 62% reduced their IT budgets.
+Experts suggest taking the opposite approach, increasing security spending to 10 to 15% of the total IT budget to cover security programs, compliance and business continuity.
 The money companies spend on those efforts pales in comparison to the cost of not having a business continuity plan in the first place.

 25. 69% of IT decision-makers are increasing cybersecurity spending